kevinmatthes/untab/README.md

 In case of errors, the lexer will automatically abort the execution and will close all open streams and free all allocated memory regions, respectively.
-Corresponding error messages will be written to `stdout` and the return value of the lexer will be set according to `sysexits.h`.
+Corresponding error messages will be written to `stderr` and the return value of the lexer will be set according to `sysexits.h`.

 Possible errors are: